 A course grade of "Excused Incomplete," unless given by reason of a student's failure to attend a final examination, must be made up prior to the end of the term following the term in which it was received.
-The deadline for the Registrar to receive from instructors grades replacing incompletes from the Spring 2015 term is September 17, 2015.
-The deadline for the Registrar to receive from instructors grades replacing incompletes from the Fall 2015 term is April 1, 2016.
+The Registrar's deadline for submitting to instructors any incomplete work from the Spring 2016 term is September 8, 2016.
+The Registrar's deadline for submitting to instructors any incomplete work from the Fall 2016 term is March 27, 2017.
 Failure to complete a course on time can jeopardize a student's academic standing.